nosajio/writing/find-a-niche-2018-01-29.md

 Now its the year 2018.
 You're still the CEO of Hilton.
 AirBnb is worth $30 billion, while Hilton Hotels is worth $7.8 billion.
 You kick yourself for not seeing it coming.

 Here's the real kicker: Even if you'd have tried to beat them in 2009, AirBnb would have had a natural advantage as a function of their size.
-Many of a startup's strength comes from its compact footprint.
+Many of a startup's strengths come from its compact footprint.

 A small company can attach itself to a niche of people and tailor products or services to their needs.
 Customers love it when a company actually cares about them.
 The big companies can't compete with such attention to detail.